Wednesday, March 24, 2010

 Marital Relations

-I won't forget different scenes in Thin Places A Memoir by Mary E. De Muth anytime soon.
+I won't forget different scenes in Thin Places: A Memoir by Mary E. De Muth anytime soon.
 The scenes are powerful and the language engaging.
 For some of this blog's readership this book may be triggering as it shares about sexual abuse and feelings of being marked for other abusers, but it is a moving book that spotlights God's redemptive, life-giving grace.

 Reading this book, brought to my attention that I haven't blogged on a very important topic: sex in marriage when one or both parties have experienced abuse from a former partner and/or parent.
 Perhaps I hadn't tackled it because it is such a sensitive subject and not a very comfortable one for this layperson to write about.
 But Mary E. De Muth brought it up, and it empowers me to write on this important topic too.